ccvandusen/Flight-Route-Analysis/README.md

 ### Introduction:

 For regional airports and the populations they service, direct routes to major hubs is a big deal.
-Airline carriers will frequently test out operating flights from thier major hubs to new airports, just to close the route later if it underperforms.
-For travel agencies, people who travel for buisness, and anyone who desires a specific direct connection between less travelled airports, predicting the future route network could be very valuable.
+Airline carriers will frequently test out operating flights from their major hubs to new airports, just to close the route later if it underperforms.
+For travel agencies, people who travel for business, and anyone who desires a specific direct connection between less travelled airports, predicting the future route network could be very valuable.

 ### The Data: